Ninetalesgh/dndcampaign/vault/dm/arvandor/characters/living_npcs.md

     she will face severe hostility by many and The Guard will lynch her.
 Dain Elster doesn't approve but he won't adequately punish the perpetrators.
 "While it was not necessary, I won't destabilize The Guard now."
   +STR,+INT (Fighter - Champion)
 ###### Lines
-  *To kids watching her work* "You lot standing there won’t get this plank shaved any faster.
+  *To kids watching her work* "You lot standing there won't get this plank shaved any faster.
 If you want to help, grab some of those sanding tools and make yourselves useful."
   *When a kid asks about what she's doing* "Because it works.
-Fancy doesn’t hold up when the rain and wind come through."
+Fancy doesn't hold up when the rain and wind come through."
   *Handing a child a scrap of wood* "Here.
-You carve, I’ll fix.
-Just don’t stab yourself or me in the process."
+You carve, I'll fix.
+Just don't stab yourself or me in the process."
   *When kids argue over who gets to help* "First one to carry that stack of wood to the corner wins.
-Go on, show me you’ve got muscles!"
+Go on, show me you've got muscles!"
-  "I’m not a sage, but I’ll tell you this: If it’s worth doing, it’s worth finishing.
+  "I'm not a sage, but I'll tell you this: If it's worth doing, it's worth finishing.
 Now, back to the saw."
-  "If you’re gonna use a hammer, aim for the nail, not your fingers."
+  "If you're gonna use a hammer, aim for the nail, not your fingers."
-  "Carpentry’s not about looking pretty; it’s about holding up when everything else falls apart.
+  "Carpentry's not about looking pretty; it's about holding up when everything else falls apart.
 Same goes for people."
-  *Watching a group of kids run off* "They’ll either break their necks or grow up to be builders.
-Let’s hope for the second."
+  *Watching a group of kids run off* "They'll either break their necks or grow up to be builders.
+Let's hope for the second."

 ### Elara Moonshadow
 Half-Elf, F. (b.
 1452 DR)